25 Things You Should Start Doing Now That You’re 25

 As we already told you, 25 is a hell of an age.
-Technically, you’re still young – you’re still an idiot, probably, you still wear skinny jeans, and it’s still acceptable to spend Sundays eating comedown pizza in your bed – but also you are not at all young.
-Maybe you found a grey hair.
+Technically, you’re still young—you’re still an idiot, probably, you still wear skinny jeans, and it’s still acceptable to spend Sundays eating cold pizza in your bed—but also you are not at all young.
+Maybe you found a gray hair.
 Maybe you have a wrinkle.
 Maybe you make a very slight, very quiet noise when you get up off a sofa.
-Either way: death is closer than ever.
+Either way: Death is getting closer.
 Can you hear that sound?
 That quiet, throbbing, gnawing sound?
-That is the sound of oblivion, an oblivion of which you are staring directly into.
+That is the sound of oblivion, an oblivion you are staring directly into.

-But listen, it’s not all bad.
-Despite your body ageing – and your mind getting to the point where you’re dancing in a club and you go, ‘What’s this shit?
-What is this SHIT?
-I refuse to dance to this song.
-This isn’t music, these are just noises‘ – it’s not all bad.
-While you will rightly mourn the lost first times of younger days – your first fag, your first fight, your first fuck – it would be totally illogical to think there is no novelty to growing up.
-And while no one’s ever gonna commission an entire series of articles based on people’s first experiences of say, enjoying ironing, the softer-focus novelties of your late twenties will come to fill in the grey areas of a life that to this stage has probably felt more like a series of flash grenades exploding in a nightclub than a meaningful journey.

 Videos by VICE